You are currently viewing How to Help Your Reluctant Writer Be A Creative Writer

-Writing can be a challenge for some kiddos, especially creative writing.
-Sometimes they get it in their head they can’t write.
+Writing can be a challenge for some kids, especially creative writing.
+Sometimes, they get it in their heads that they can’t write.
 Other times, they are scared to share their ideas.
 Some get so hung up on the physical act of writing or trying to get EVERY.
 WORD.
 SPELLED.
-CORRECTLY that they won’t write.
+CORRECTLY, that they won’t write.

-I just described my son at various points in our homeschool.
-He has been reluctant to write for one reason or another throughout the years.
+I just described my son at various points in our homeschooling.
+For one reason or another, he has been reluctant to write throughout the years.

-Let’s take a look at some ways to help a child who struggles with writing.
+Let’s look at some ways to help a child who struggles with writing.

 Strategies to Help Your Reluctant Writer